-• Two installments per term, requiring payment of half the amount owing on Registration Day and the remaining half on the first day of the following month (October, December, February, April, June, and August).
+Two installments per term, requiring payment of half the amount owing on Registration Day and the remaining half on the first day of the following month (October, December, February, April, June, and August).

 A Late Payment Fee will be charged when a student fails to make a required payment.
-Failure to make a required payment within five business days of the payment due date may result in the student being excluded from attending class and participating in University-sponsored trips.
+Failure to make a required payment within five business days of the payment due date may result in the student being excluded from attending class, participating in University-sponsored trips, or being locked out of the learning management system.
 This includes Praxis and other ministry trips, ministry team events, departmental enrichment trips, etc. Failure to fulfill Payment Plan obligations in a timely manner may result in the denial of payment plan privileges in subsequent semesters.